locationtech/geomesa/docs/user/web_data.rst

 Distributed Classloading
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The spark context may not load distributed jars properly, resulting in serialization exceptions in the remote cluster.
+The Spark context may not load distributed jars properly, resulting in serialization exceptions in the remote cluster.
 You may force the classloading of distributed jars by setting the following system
 property: